Wormholes with matter haunted by conformally coupled ghosts: Introduction

-Nonetheless, herein we look for solutions where the additional coupled matter source is non-vanishing and meticulously study the synergy between the scalar source and the anisotropic matter species.
-This work in organized in the following manner: In Sec. \ref{sec:model}, we present the action and field equations for a ghost scalar field and a distribution of matter, in the Einstein frame, and briefly explore the violations of the energy conditions of the theory.
-In Sec. \ref{sec_massless}, we investigate solutions with a vanishing self-interacting potential, and find specific analytical solutions.
-In Sec. \ref{sec_mass}, we analyse solutions with a non-vanishing scalar potential and briefly study the traversibility conditions of specific solutions obtained.
+Nonetheless, herein we look for solutions where the additional coupled matter source is nonvanishing and meticulously study the synergy between the scalar source and the anisotropic matter species.
+This work is organized in the following manner.
+In Sec. \ref{sec:model}, we present the action and field equations for a ghost scalar field and a distribution of matter, in the Einstein frame, and briefly explore the violations of the energy conditions of the theory.
+In Sec. \ref{sec_massless}, we investigate solutions with a vanishing self-interacting potential and find specific analytical solutions.
+In Sec. \ref{sec_mass}, we analyze solutions with a nonvanishing scalar potential and briefly study the traversibility conditions of specific solutions obtained.
 Finally, in Sec. \ref{sec:conclusions}, we discuss our results and conclude.